iZHpy/Fractional-Order-Learning-for-Optimal-Control-Framework/README.md

-# Fractional-Order Learning for Control Framework
+# Fractional-Order Learning for Optimal Control Framework

 This project implements a control framework based on fractional-order learning, using deep learning models to predict and optimize control strategies.